Skip to main content

 Vitamin D, produced by our bodies when the skin is exposed to sunlight, is essential to our health for a number of reasons:

 Talk to your medical professional if you are concerned about Vitamin D levels.
-At Bush Chiropractic we want all of our patients to be able to enjoy the Spring weather as healthily and free of pain as possible.
-Don't be afraid to catch some rays -- in moderation -- and get out and get your body moving!
+At Bush Chiropractic, we want all of our patients to be able to enjoy the Spring weather as healthily and free of pain as possible.
+Don’t be afraid to catch some rays — in moderation — and get out and get your body moving!